galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

   ```
   * These are paired end datasets created using Illumina technology, obtained from EBI SRA, and decreased to ~10,000 reads.
   * When uploading these datasets set the datatype to "fastqsanger".
-  * Click the "Analyze Data" menu item and select the **BWA** tool.
+  * Click the "Analyze Data" menu item and select the **Map with BWA** tool.
-  * Note the choices available under **Select a reference genome:** hint: this list should be empty (or at least not contain SacCer1 )
+  * Note the choices available under **Using reference genome** hint: this list should be empty (or at least not contain SacCer1).

 **Part 3: Add a new reference genome**

-We will be adding a new built-in reference dataset, the sacCer1 genome build (good old Saccharomyces cerevisiae - beer yeast).
-We will download the fasta sequence file for it, index it for bwa and edit all of the appropriate Galaxy .loc file.
+We will be adding a new built-in reference dataset, the _sacCer1_ genome build (good old Saccharomyces cerevisiae - beer yeast).
+We will download the fasta sequence file for it, index it for bwa, and edit all of the appropriate Galaxy `.loc` file.

 * Get the reference genome in the FASTA format.
   * From your Galaxy root, as the Galaxy user (e.g. `sudo -Hsu galaxy`):